Omolemoo/Part-2/README.md

 # Part-2

-            return recipe;
-        }
-    }
-}
-This implementation allows the user to enter the details for a single recipe, display the recipe, scale it by a factor, reset quantities, clear all data, and does not persist the data between runs.
-It uses classes to represent recipes and ingredients, and arrays to store ingredients and steps.

-Sure, here are the instructions to compile and run the software:
+ Here are the instructions to compile and run the software:

 Install Visual Studio: If you haven't already, download and install Visual Studio from the official Microsoft website.
 Ensure you have the required .NET development workload installed.

 Create a New Console Application Project: Open Visual Studio and create a new C# Console Application project.
 Name it "RecipeApp" or any other preferred name.

-Create a Code
+Create a c#Code

 Review and Modify Code (Optional): Review the code to ensure it meets your requirements.
 You can make modifications if necessary.